WalletConnect/walletconnect-docs/session-management.md

 ## Event Listeners

-If you are tracking any of the state variables above in your application, you should also register event listeners for changes made.
+If you are tracking any of the state variables above in your application, you should also register event listeners for changes made using the sync event name.

 ```typescript
 import { CLIENT_EVENTS } from "@walletconnect/client";